pspandana/resonance/README.md

 - Two tabs: "Current" (for the article you're reading) and "History" (for past conversations)
 - Buttons for quick actions: Summarize, Key Points
 - A text box where you can type questions
+- **Search functionality** in the History tab to find past conversations
+- **Clickable article links** in history to revisit original articles
+- **Complete conversation context** showing article titles, URLs, and timestamps

 **The Code:**
 ```javascript